rerun produces inconsistent values for (shifted) virial when external force is used

 Using an external force like e-field, walls or similar force in z only causes weird deviations in the (shifted) virial (see attached log files), all other virial contributions converge to sensible (and very similar) values.
 The shifted virial contribution also seems to be responsible for the inconsistent rerun values.

-#3 Updated by Berk Hess over 10 years ago
+#3 Updated by Berk Hess almost 11 years ago

 I have found that the difference is caused by the constraint

 When you set the env var GMX_CONSTRAINTVIR you will get the force

 and the constraint contributions to the virial in the energy file.